Raleigh Cost of Living: Raleigh, NC Living Expenses Guide

 Median Home Price

 The median home price in Raleigh is $273,000, with home prices appreciating 7.8 percent in the last year.
 However, new residents may find several neighborhoods with different median prices.
 Buying a home in the Six Forks Road and Ramblewood Drive neighborhood will cost around $956,000, making that community of luxury homes one of the most expensive in the state.
-Costs in the Glenwood Avenue and Pasquotank Drive area are also in the higher range, with the median price at $877,000.
+Costs in the Glenwood Avenue and Pasquotank Drive area are also higher, with the median price at $877,000.

-Entering the more affordable communities, the Six Forks neighborhood contains median home prices around $673,000.
-Among the least expensive neighborhoods, Wade Avenue and Dixie Trail and Creedmoor Road and Durham Road homes cost $647,000 and $623,000, respectively.
+Entering the more affordable communities, the Six Forks neighborhood has a median home price of around $673,000.
+On the more affordable end, homes located at Wade Avenue and Dixie Trail or Creedmore Road and Durham Road cost $647,000 and $623,000, respectively.
+Avera Place condos run a median list price of $165,000.

 Understanding the cost paid to buy or rent a home is only part of one's research when relocating somewhere new.
 They also need to be informed about the utility costs associated with the location.
 Raleigh has a cost of living 5 percent lower than the rest of the country, but their utility costs are just 0.9 percent lower than the United States at large.
 This cost is fractionally lower than the rest of North Carolina, which sports a 99.2 compared to 99.1 in Raleigh.